Dark bronze statue of Winston Churchill stands above a row of red, white & blue Union Jack flags in London.

 Arrival & Departure

-The D-Day Commemoration cruise begins in London, England (LHR) and ends in Paris, France (CDG).
+The southbound D-Day Commemoration cruise begins in London, England (LHR) and ends in Paris, France (CDG).
 Plan flights to arrive to London anytime on Day 1, but we highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 An arrival transfer to the group hotel is included on Day 1.
 Plan flights to depart Paris no earlier than 12:00pm noon on the final day of the itinerary; a group transfer to the airport is included.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities